 When you start looking around for that perfect GPS unit to throw in your truck, there are two main features that you may want to pay attention to:

-Screen size – you want a unit that has a good screen size.
+As a trucker, you want a unit that has a large screen size.
 It doesn’t need to be huge, but you should be able to read it clearly and with ease.
+The trucker cannot

 Sure, there are a lot of other features to be aware of that you may want or even decide that you really don’t need.
 We will be covering these more in the following reviews but for the most part, these extra features are really dependent on what you are looking for.